isawangyx/tp/README.md

 >
 > ~ Mr Krabs

-KrustyKrab provides service staff with a centralised platform that allows them to keep track of both customers and their bookings, with an easy command-based interface to allow staff to:
+KrustyKrab provides restaurant staff with a centralised platform that allows them to keep track of both customers and their bookings, with an easy command-based interface to allow staff to:

 Customer Commands
 - Add customers